-To define your objective and scope, select a specific type of customer you want to gain insight from and get very specific about where your journey map will begin and end.
-Your objectives will serve as a roadmap for building your user journey, so be specific about what you hope to accomplish.
+To define your objective and scope, select a specific type of customer from which you want to gain insight and get very specific about where your journey map will begin and end.
+Your objectives will serve as a roadmap for building your user journey, so be clear about what you hope to accomplish.

 Examples of objectives for user journey mapping include:

-It’s imperative to understand what your chosen persona wants to accomplish as they progress through your journey.
+Understanding what your chosen persona wants to accomplish as they progress through your journey is imperative.
 To determine your persona’s goals, conduct additional qualitative research that focuses tightly on the segment you’re using for your map.

 A scenario is a situation or story you create for your user.
-You’ll act out that story when creating your journey map, and it can be an actual or hypothetical circumstance.
-Your user’s expectations are the steps they believe they will need to take to reach their goal.
-Creating a scenario and expectations helps you better understand your user and put yourself in their shoes.
+You’ll act out that story when creating your journey map, which can be an actual or hypothetical circumstance.
+Your user’s expectations are the steps they believe they’ll need to take to reach their goal.
+Creating a scenario and establishing expectations helps you better understand your user and put yourself in their shoes.

 Once you’ve collected the information you need for your map, it’s time to sketch your user’s journey.
 Include every interaction your user has with your product by listing each step of the process.
 For example, you can start by listing a task your user persona needs to complete, and the next step would be the user logging into your product.

 You can map out your user’s journey on paper or enlist the help of digital tools.
 User experience collaboration tools such as Figma and Miro offer templates to speed up the journey mapping process and provide a high level of visibility, so anyone you choose can view your map.